akshaysane/ml-boosting/README.md

     $ python2 homework4.py --beststump

-This will create up to ''''4140 * 57 = 236037'''' decision stumps and boost with the optimal one until a convergence criterion is met, using folds 2..10 to train and fold 1 to test.
+This will create decision stump for each feature & datapoint in folds 2..10 and boost with the optimal one until a convergence criterion is met.
 Data for a ROC curve is written on exit.

 #### Options:

     homework4.py
         --folds    NUM    #  How many folds to make from the dataset (default: 10).
-        --testfold NUM # Which fold index to use for testing (default: 0).
+        --testfold NUM    #  Which fold to use for testing           (default: 0).
-        --rounds   NUM # How many rounds to run for (default: until convergence).
+        --rounds   NUM    #  How many rounds to run                  (default: until convergence).
         --beststump       #  Choose the optimal decision stump       (default: random choice).

 See [my analysis](https://docs.google.com/document/d/1PBH77j165_xkoVMOm9Dscf_z7RMGv4OM5PpaXmeXiNY/edit) for a discussion of the results.